 There is good news: you are not alone.
 Even better news: there is a solution.

-The cold, hard fact is that there is no one-size-fits-all solution for BI in the modern insurance enterprise.
+The cold, hard fact is that there is no one-size-fits-all solution for modern insurance BI.
 There is, however, a four-part approach and an evolving set of technologies that can provide a golden path to a BI solution that serves the entire enterprise well.

 1. The data must be available.